Here are some great tips from Charlie of naturally remedies and supplements she uses to help manage her endometriosis with success

 We do not know what causes Endometriosis and this makes it really hard to then know how to treat it.
 It is a kind of disorder in the body, where parts of our womb lining seem to have got where they shouldn't and cause all sorts of agony.
 The main question for me was, what can I do to help my body become healthier and more functional, to prevent what is there from worsening or even to heal?

-Her tips for managing symptoms
+Tips for managing endometriosis symptoms

 1) Acupuncture - this requires patience, because it does not provide results straight away, but it did seem to help me, so I would recommend it.
 I did this for nearly a year.